koliseoapi/help/content/developers/agenda.md

 ---
 title: "Integrating the agenda component in your web page"
 date: 2018-01-19T00:11:40+01:00
-summary: "Integrate the JavaScript agenda component in your own web page."
+summary: "Incorporate the JavaScript agenda component in your own web page."
 weight: 10
 menu:
   main:
     parent: developers
 ---

-This page explains how to integrate the agenda component into your own web page.
+This page explains how to incorporate the agenda component into your own web page.
 Some JavaScript knowledge is required.

 ## Before you start